bugsbio/ring-validateur/README.md

 # ring-validateur

-Wrap your handler in ring-validateur middleware and use the exception throwing `validate!` function to short-circut your requests with a customizable validation error response if validation fails.
+Wrap your handler in ring-validateur middleware and use the exception throwing `validate!` function to short-circuit your requests with a customizable validation error response if validation fails.

 ## Usage